 Who should take this course?

 To explore the underwater world doesn’t always mean having to carry scuba cylinders on your back.
-The PADI Sidemount course allows you to discover the joy of diving with cylinders clipped to your side, allowing options to pass through narrow crevices, or below lower lying rocks.
+The PADI Sidemount course allows you to discover the joy of diving with cylinders clipped to your side, allowing options to pass through narrow crevices, or below lower-lying rocks.
 All cylinders are attached in the water, walking with heavy equipment is not required.
-Streamlining and flexibility is greatly improved, as cylinders can be moved around to suit your needs.
+Streamlining and flexibility are greatly improved, as cylinders can be moved around to suit your needs.

 What will you learn?

 Discuss the configurations of a side-mount set-up, side-mount BCD’s and the benefits of diving side-mount, along with learning: